 Thickness

 Laminate flooring is typically available in 7-millimeter to 12-millimeter thicknesses.
 When you compare laminate, keep in mind that some manufacturers include the thickness of the product including the core and attached pad.
-All laminates provide a similar level of dent resistance.
+Laminates provide a similar level of dent resistance.
 Thicker laminate is better suited to resist bending caused by uneven areas in your subfloor and reducing noise.

 Width

-Laminate planks come in three basic sizes:
+Laminate planks come in two common sizes:

 • Medium planks vary in width from 5-7 inches.
+Medium planks are typically the best laminate flooring if your subfloor isn’t completely level.

 • Wide planks are the most popular choice and are more than seven inches in width.
+These work best if your subfloor is almost perfectly level.
+Check the product specifications for tolerances.

-Colors & Color Shades
+Colors and Color Shades

 Colors